 A last note:

 I am not trying to prove that humans play better chess than modern chess engines.
 It is widely accepted that it is nowadays almost impossible to beat the top computers at normal time controls.
-However, I believe this game proves that a deep understanding of chess is a critical skill which all top players must acquire – and that the very top players can in some cases find better moves than their computer counterparts.
+However, I believe this game proves that a deep understanding of chess is a critical skill which all top players must acquire – and at this time in history, the very top players can still, in some cases, find better moves than their computer counterparts.